Problem Stressors

 Hillside Woods Is Stressed

-Our governing document from 2019, Hillside Woods & Park Tree Inventory & Urban Forest Management Plan, describes in more detail the issues and solutions for the woods.
-See below for main stressors.
+Our governing document from 2019, Hillside Woods & Park Tree Inventory & Urban Forest Management Plan, describes the issues and solutions for the woods in detail.

 Forestry experts advise that exclosing the deer from the forest is the best option for Hillside Woods.
-Despite efforts to control them, deer pressure is too intense for our severely degraded woods to recover.
+Deer pressure is too intense for our severely degraded woods to recover.
 More than any single species (except humans!), deer have disrupted Hillside Woods' ecological balance.
-A healthy forest has regenerating trees and shrubs.
-Our forest floor is either bare, or filling in with invasive species of plants.
+A healthy forest has baby trees and other plants.
+Our forest floor is either bare, or filling in with invasive species.

 Deer have nibbled most of Hillside's understory down to the nubbins, leaving a blank canvas for colonization by invasive plants.
 These don't offer sufficient habitat to support a diverse range of forest fauna.
-What follows: changes to soil pH and mycorrhizal fungi, what scientists have determined provides a kind of community matrix for trees.
+What follows: changes to soil pH and its mycorrhizal fungi, what scientists have determined provides a matrix for healthy trees.

 Sometimes it's the little things.
 Invasive jumping worms, native to eastern Asia, are chewing through Hillside Woods' leaf litter, causing topsoil to wash off in our increasingly heavy rainstorms.
 This erosion makes it especially difficult for vegetation to regenerate.
 Read more in this article by HHS student Benjamin Seto-Glick.